debu99/dan-doen-we-dat/_docs/how_to_run_locally.md

 Make sure the mysql service is up (`docker service list`) and that only the docker instance of MYSQL is running.
 If you already have a regular MySql installation installed it interferes with the Docker instance.
 Make sure your regular MySql installation doesn't boot on startup, restart your computer and try again.

 ## Final
 Now you can make live changes to the code, which is in the `application` directory.
 You should only have to refresh the page in order for the changes to take effect.
-You probably one to use one of the [test acounts](./test_acounts.md)
+You probably want to use one of the [test acounts](./test_acounts.md).